ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 | ISO/IEC 6523 | iso6523 | https://www.iso.org/standard/82246.html |
 {: #glue-def title='Defined GLUE Authority Identifiers'}

-These are registered in the GLUE Authority Identifier URN Registry in {{GLUE-Authority-Reg}}.
+These are registered in the GLUE Authority Identifier URI Registry established in {{GLUE-Authority-Reg}}.

-## Equivalence to Similar URNs
+## Equivalence to Similar URIs

-A GLUE URN is an identifier in a distinct URN namespace.
-By default, a GLUE URN is not equivalent to any other URN, including a URN defined by the referenced authority's own namespace.
-Equivalence between a GLUE URN and a non-GLUE URN exists only when explicitly specified for a given Authority Identifier.
+A GLUE URI is an identifier in a distinct URI scheme.
+By default, a GLUE URI is not equivalent to any other URI, including a URI defined by the referenced authority's own namespace.
+Equivalence between a GLUE URI and a non-GLUE URI exists only when explicitly specified for a given Authority Identifier.
-Implementations and relying parties MUST NOT assume equivalence between GLUE URNs and non-GLUE URNs unless such equivalence is explicitly defined by the authority and the party understands that particular Authority Identifier and the specified equivalance.
+Implementations and relying parties MUST NOT assume equivalence between GLUE URIs and non-GLUE URIs unless such equivalence is explicitly defined by the authority and the party understands that particular Authority Identifier and the specified equivalance.

-### LEI URNs
+### LEI URIs

 [LEI-IANA] registers a URN namespace for Legal Entity Identifiers (LEIs).
 This means that LEIs can be
-represented as URNs in at least two ways.
-Therefore there is an equivalence between a GLUE URN with an "lei" Authority Identifier and an LEI URN, provided the 20-digit LEI Code of the LEI URN is identical to the External Identifier of the GLUE URN.
-For example, "urn:lei:inr2ejn1eran0w5zp974" is equivalent to "urn:glue:lei:inr2ejn1eran0w5zp974".
+represented as URIs in at least two ways.
+Therefore there is an equivalence between a GLUE URI with an "lei" Authority Identifier and an LEI URN, provided the 20-digit LEI Code of the LEI URN is identical to the External Identifier of the GLUE URI.
+For example, "urn:lei:inr2ejn1eran0w5zp974" is equivalent to "glue:lei:inr2ejn1eran0w5zp974".

 # Security Considerations

-The security considerations inherent to using URNs apply.
+The security considerations inherent to using URIs apply.
-Security considerations for URNs can be found in {{RFC8141}}.
+Security considerations for URIs can be found in {{RFC7595}}.

-The global uniqueness of GLUE URNs prevents situations in which the same identifier is allocated in different local namespaces and cannot be disambiguated when used.
+The global uniqueness of GLUE URIs prevents situations in which the same identifier is allocated in different local namespaces and cannot be disambiguated when used.
 For instance both Canadian and Singaporean organization registries might use the local identifier "42", but with these referring to different organizations.
-Embedding these local identifiers in GLUE URNs enables disambiguation.
+Embedding these local identifiers in GLUE URIs enables disambiguation.

 # Privacy Considerations